jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 see which topics are most important.
 Avoid cluttering your notes and only do this for things you got wrong.

+Some topics are not that important or not substantial enough to merit their own question, so instead they will be frequently used as distracting (wrong) answers.
+Becoming familiar with these *secondary distracting topics* is as important as familiarity with *primary tested topics*.
+Don't skimp on studying wrong answers.

 How do you know when you're read to move on to the next question?
 Ask
 yourself: **If I saw this again, would I be able to rule out all the wrong answers?**